nanograv/PINT/docs/installation.rst

 Your Python must have the package installation tool pip_ installed.
 Also make sure your setuptools are up to date (e.g. ``pip install -U setuptools``).

-We highly recommend using the package isolation tool virtualenv_ and, if you are a bash user, the convenience functions in virtualenvwrapper_ are handy.
+We highly recommend using an :ref:`anaconda<Install with Anaconda>` environment or the package isolation tool virtualenv_.
-You probably
-need to  have these installed system-wide or in some other way.
-Sorry.
-Try some Googling if you don't.

 TEMPO and Tempo2
 ''''''''''''''''